SergioMartin86/jaffar2/README.md

 High-performance fully scalable solver for Prince of Persia 2 tool-assisted speedrunning.

-This solver is based on <Jaffar `https://github.com/SergioMartin86/jaffar`>, a solver for the original Prince of Persia (DOS).
+This solver is based on [Jaffar](https://github.com/SergioMartin86/jaffar), a solver for the original Prince of Persia (DOS).

 Installation
 ===============